 What is the three-month rule ("Dreimonatsfrist")?

-In Germany employees are entitled to per diems as compensation for the additional costs of food and accommodation when travelling.
-Per diems are not part of the employees’ income and are therefore tax-free.
+Employees in Germany are entitled to per diems as compensation for the increased costs of meals and lodging when traveling.
+Per diems are not considered part of an employee’s pay and are thus tax-free.

 However, per diems are only tax-free up to a legal limit. and this is where we start talking about the three-month rule. benefits are not unlimited and are capped to three months.
 After three months the per diem benefit will be considered as taxable income.

 The calculation of the three-month rule is more complex than just taking three months into account, that’s why Rydoo will help you identify when the three-month rule might apply.